etingof/pyasn1/docs/source/pyasn1/contents.rst

 Common use-case for pyasn1 is to instantiate ASN.1 schema with user-supplied values and pass instantiated schema to the encoder.
-The encoder will then turn the data structure into serialized form (stream of bytes) suitable for storing into a file or sending over the network.
+The encoder will then turn the data structure into serialised form (stream of bytes) suitable for storing into a file or sending over the network.